Maine: A Journey Through History – Once Owned by Which Colony?

 Introduction

 Maine, officially known as the State of Maine, is a northeastern state of the United States.
-Here's the thing — it is the easternmost state in the contiguous United States, bordered by the Atlantic Ocean to the east and Canada's Maritime provinces to the northeast.
+That's why it is the easternmost state in the contiguous United States, bordered by the Atlantic Ocean to the east and Canada's Maritime provinces to the northeast.
 Maine's history is deeply intertwined with the early development of the United States, as it was once a part of the British colony of New England.
 In this article, we will explore the rich history of Maine, tracing its origins back to the colonial era and uncovering the answer to the question: *Maine was once owned by which colony?

 Maine's Colonial Origins